approveme/signature-fluent-contract-forms-add-on/readme.txt

 = Will I Need to Renew my ApproveMe WordPress E-Signature License? =

-Yes you will (unless you have an Ultimate License).
+Yes you will (unless you have an Lifetime License).
 Each license key is valid for one calendar year from the purchase date.
 An active license key is needed for access to automatic/critical updates, plugin support and access to our growing [eSignature add-on library](https://www.approveme.com/esign-features/?utm_source=wprepo&utm_medium=link&utm_campaign=fluent-forms).

 = Where Can I Find My ApproveMe WP esign License Key? =